 I was impressed with the range of Easter goods, although they didn’t have all the sets I’d seen online, probably because it was only a week before Good Friday.
 After careful consideration, we were so happy with our selection that we made a video about what Zu chose and why.

 We were all set to start when my little man started to feel unwell and went down with a bug so we decided any Easter baking was out of the question.
-When he’d rallied a bit we Easter art seemed like a good option to cheer him up so we started with the tissue art – a simple but engaging activity with lots of brightly coloured pre-cut tissue paper squares provided which you just need to scrunch up into balls and stick onto the peel off strips of adhesive.
+When he’d rallied a bit, Easter art seemed like a good option to cheer him up so we started with the tissue art – a simple but engaging activity with lots of brightly coloured pre-cut tissue paper squares provided which you just need to scrunch up into balls and stick onto the peel off strips of adhesive.

 No mess. no glue and no colour-stained hands.
 Three different designs: a butterfly, a flower and an Easter egg shape are included in the pack.